EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 • All delegates must have appropriate PPE

-• Sygma recommends that delegates hold EUS CAT1 or an equivalent utility locating qualification
+• Sygma recommends that delegates hold EUSR CAT1 or an equivalent utility locating qualification

 Understanding the Qualifications

-EUS CAT1 vs EUS CAT2: A Practical Comparison
+EUSR CAT1 vs EUSR CAT2: A Practical Comparison

 CAT1 and CAT2 are complementary qualifications.
 Most sites require operatives to hold both.